-Two popular metal-cutting processes to choose from are plasma arc and oxy-fuel cutting.
-Both systems have advantages and disadvantages, so determining which tool is the best fit depends on numerous factors, including the type and thickness of the metal, power resources available, cost and location of the job.
+Two popular metal-cutting processes are plasma arc and oxy-fuel cutting.
+Both systems have advantages and disadvantages, so determining the best fit depends on numerous factors, including the type and thickness of the metal being cut, location of the job, power resources available and cost.

-Oxy-fuel cutting basics and benefits of the process
+Oxy-fuel cutting basics

 With oxy-fuel cutting, an oxygen/fuel gas flame preheats the steel to its ignition temperature.
 A high-powered oxygen jet is then directed at the metal, creating a chemical reaction between the oxygen and the metal to form iron oxide, also known as slag.
 The high-powered oxygen jet removes the slag from the kerf.

 Consider the uses

 Cost considerations likely also will come into play when making the decision between an oxy-fuel torch vs. a plasma cutter.
 The initial investment in a plasma cutter is typically more expensive than an oxy-fuel system.
 However, oxy-fuel torches involve an ongoing cost for the necessary gases, which plasma cutters don’t require.

 When choosing between plasma and oxy-fuel cutting tools, ask yourself: what metal do I cut most often, and what is the thickest metal I will cut?
 If the job consistently requires cutting thicker metals, the time and money saved by quickly cutting through thick metal with an oxy-fuel system makes a difference.
 On the flip side, if precision cutting of stainless steel and aluminum is important, a plasma system is the way to go.

 The bottom line: Oxy-fuel torches and plasma cutters have a place in most metal-processing applications, and many operations will benefit from having both systems in their arsenal.